 - Did I present the proper proof persuasively to convince a judge to dismiss the no standing ticket?

--Parroting the “legal defense” word-for-word?
 Use real words, not legal words.
 Don’t state that you stopped temporarily to pick up a passenger and left the zone immediately.
-Instead, state, I stopped my car for a moment to pick up my wife and left immediately.
-Tell a story.
-Don’t write a law-book.

 -Testifying that you expeditiously picked up your Mother and her luggage in a bus stop zone?
-Or, you dropped off your wife and 12 bags of groceries in front of your house in a no standing area.
+Or, you dropped off your wife and 12 bags of groceries in front of your house in a no-standing area.
 You lose because bus stops are no standing zones.
-You are permitted to stop temporarily to drop off or pick up people but not their stuff, and leave immediately in a not standing zone
+You are permitted to stop temporarily to drop off or pick up people but not their stuff and leave immediately in a no standing zone

 -Not laying the proper foundation when submitting photographs of the scene of the parking crime?
 I just viewed a series of wonderful, overlapping photographs of all the parking signs on an entire NYC block.
 The problem is I can’t tell which NYC block.
 You lose unless you lay the proper foundation to identify the location of your wonderful evidence

 -Did you thoroughly investigate the accuracy of every required element?
 Required elements are your “Get-out-of-jail-free” cards.
 Search ’em out and raise any omitted, misdescribed, or illegible required elements as a defense to the parking ticket

 1. It’s easy to check the body type and expiration date for accuracy.
 But what about the days/hours on the parking sign that regulated your parking space?
 It takes time to mine this gold.

 2. How about the place of occurrence?
 Does it accurately describe a parking space that was regulated by the parking rule you were charged with violating?
 It takes time, but it is time well spent to uncover this gold.